Noorts/DLSA/DAS5.md

 ### 4. Rust Setup

 Because DAS5 does not have nightly rust available, we have to cross compile or to simply compile on the same architecture.
 Thus far we've compiled the rust binary on a Linux machine and then transferred it to the DAS5 node.
+See the [sync_das5.sh](utils/sync_das5.sh) utility for more information.

 ## Run